 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Dane Bank Primary School these values are reinforced regularly and in the following ways.

 Each year the children consider our school rules and the rights associated with these.
 All the children agree to follow these throughout the

 Children have many opportunities for their voices to be heard.
-We have a school council which meets regularly to discuss issues raised in class council meetings.
-Council members for each year group are voted in by their class.
+We have a School Council which meets regularly to discuss issues that are revelvant and important to the children.
+School Council members for each key stage 2 year group are voted in by their class.

 Children have an annual questionnaire with which they are able to put forward their views about the school.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.